-The springboard for this show is a pair of monumental paintings by Turner in The Frick Collection acquired by the museum’s founder over a century ago — the Harbor of Dieppe of 1825 and Cologne, The Arrival of a Packet-Boat: Evening of 1826.
-Due to travel restrictions, however, they have never before been part of an exhibition outside of the Frick.
-While they are widely recognized as significant turning points in the artist’s career, a focused examination of these works is long overdue and will provide an ideal occasion to consider afresh one of the central motifs of Turner’s art.
-This exhibition will also unite for the first time Dieppe and Cologne with a closely related, yet unfinished, work from Tate that depicts the modern harbor of Brest.
+The springboard for this show was a pair of monumental paintings by Turner in The Frick Collection acquired by the museum’s founder over a century ago — the Harbor of Dieppe of 1825 and Cologne, The Arrival of a Packet-Boat: Evening of 1826.
+Due to travel restrictions, however, they had never before been part of an exhibition outside of the Frick.
+While they are widely recognized as significant turning points in the artist’s career, a focused examination of these works was long overdue and provided an ideal occasion to consider afresh one of the central motifs of Turner’s art.
+This exhibition also united for the first time Dieppe and Cologne with a closely related, yet unfinished, work from Tate that depicts the modern harbor of Brest.
 As supported by recent technical analysis, The Harbor of Brest was likely intended to form a series of monumental European ports with the two Frick paintings.
 This trio of canvases — all made at a time when Turner was experimenting with the representation of light — offers a fascinating glimpse into his technique as well as the everyday life of major European ports of distinctly different regions.
-Displayed alongside these paintings will be two sketchbooks filled with drawings made on site by Turner during his travels to the Continent, the material from which he later developed his canvases.
+Displayed alongside these paintings were two sketchbooks filled with drawings made on site by Turner during his travels to the Continent, the material from which he later developed his canvases.